Poetry: CM Burroughs, Lisa Fishman, Tony Trigilio, David Trinidad

-The Graduate Student Instructorship (GSI) program offers invaluable teaching experience for eight MFA students in each genre of poetry, fiction, and nonfiction.
-Students are paid at the level of an adjunct faculty member and teach one section of Writing and Rhetoric each semester, after taking a Composition Theory and Praxis training course in the fall semester.
+The Graduate Student Instructorship (GSI) program offers teaching experience for a select number of students.
+Students are paid a stipend for teaching one section of Writing and Rhetoric per semester upon completion of the Composition Theory and Praxis course in fall semester and approval to teach.

-Federal work-study awards are also offered in exchange for staff and research assistance provided to the Department of Creative Writing.
-In addition, continuing students in graduate programs across Columbia College Chicago can apply for a number of awards, including the Albert P. Weisman Award, the Diversity Award, the Graduate Opportunity Award, and the Graduate Fellowship.
+Federal work-study awards are also offered in the Department of Creative Writing and across the College.
+In addition, continuing students in graduate programs college-wide may apply for a number of awards, including the Albert P. Weisman Award, the Diversity Award, the Graduate Opportunity Award, and the Graduate Fellowship.
 The Nathan Breitling Poetry Fellowship and the Andrew Ruzkowski Memorial Scholarship are also available on a competitive basis for poets.

 In the tradition of the Columbia Poetry Review and Hair Trigger, the department has a new, multi- and cross-genre journal featuring work by writers nationally as well as by Columbia students.